manuel-uberti/manuel-uberti.github.io/_posts/2017-12-21-functionalyear.md

 Now, how does it feel having worked with Clojure for ~~almost~~ a year?

 Here at [7bridges](https://7bridges.eu/) we had our fair share of projects.
-The open-source ones are just a selected few:
+The open source ones are just a selected few:
 [clj-odbp](https://github.com/7bridges-eu/clj-odbp), a driver for OrientDB binary protocol; [carter](https://github.com/7bridges-eu/carter), an SPA to show how our driver works; [remys](https://github.com/7bridges-eu/remys), a little